 4 workforce strategies to boost your FQHC’s financial health

-As one-time COVID-19 grants end, FQHCs don’t just face the ongoing challenge of recruiting the right staff, they also need new revenue to support the headcount they have already.
+With continued economic and regulatory challenges, FQHCs don’t just face the ongoing challenge of recruiting the right staff, they also need new revenue to support the headcount they have already.

 Understanding your revenue opportunities is the first step toward building an optimized and resilient workforce.